ictinnovations/ICTSchool/README.md

 #### Students’ attendance report
 ---------------------------------
-* __Get a well defined attendance report for all students of a certain class for a certain month__
+* __Get a well-defined attendance report for all students of a certain class for a certain month__

 #### Exam evaluations or marks management
 ------------------------------------------